HongleiXie/hongleixie.github.io/_posts/2020-04-13-survival-summary.md

 Why do we care about it?
 Because the sum of estimates is much more stable than the point-wise estimates.

 ### Weibull model
-Another method, but parametric, to estimate the _cumulative_ hazard function.
+Another univariate method, but parametric, to estimate the _cumulative_ hazard function.
 It assumes:
 `\[
 S(t) = \exp\left(-\left(\frac{t}{\lambda}\right)^\rho\right), \lambda >0, \rho > 0
 \]`